yasiryagi/helpdesk/roles/builders/README.md

   - `n.` - A precise definition of subtask `n.`
 - `Annihilation:` - A precise definition of something that, if it occurs, would result in the entire `Reward` getting lost, even in the event all the `Success Events` are fully completed
 - `Conditions` - Any conditions that must be met, in addition to the `Success Events` themselves
-- `Review period:` - A period of time for which Jsgenesis review and grade the deliverable, after it being "officially" submitted to them.
+- `Review period:` - A period of time during which Jsgenesis review and grade the deliverable after it has been "officially" submitted to them.

-In addition to these, there are some other information that may or may not be included:
+In addition to these, there is some other information that may or may not be included:
 - `Rules:` - Although it will usually be up to the Council the define the [rules](#rules), Jsgenesis may in some circumstances choose to set them themselves.
 Examples of this could be:
   - Specifying a [format](#format) and workflow
   - Assigning, or "reserving" the rights for one or more community members to work on the KPI for some period of time